History of modern Greece: World War II

 Greece suffered terrible privations during World War II as the Germans appropriated most of the country's agricultural production and prevented its fishing fleets from operating.
 As a result, and because a British blockade initially hindered foreign relief efforts, the Great Greek Famine resulted.
 Hundreds of thousands of Greeks perished, especially in the winter of 1941–1942.
+The drachma suffered one of the five worst hyperinflations in recorded history.
 In the mountains of the Greek mainland, in the meantime, several Greek resistance movements sprang up, and by mid-1943, the Axis forces controlled only the main towns and the connecting roads, while a "Free Greece" was set up in the mountains.
 In September 1943, the Italian occupation zones of Greece were invaded by German forces following Mussolini's deposition and Italy's decision to join Greece as an Allied nation in the war.

 The largest resistance group, the National Liberation Front (EAM), was controlled by the Communist Party of Greece, as was the Greek People's Liberation Army (ELAS), led by Aris Velouchiotis, and a civil war soon broke out between it and non-Communist groups such as the National Republican Greek League (EDES) in those areas liberated from the Germans.
 The exiled government in Cairo was only intermittently in touch with the resistance movement and exercised virtually no influence in the occupied country.
 Part of this was due to the unpopularity of King George II in Greece itself, but despite efforts by Greek politicians, British support ensured his retention at the head of the Cairo government.